 The members of the Joint Emergency Services Interoperability Principles (JESIP) Interoperability Board, including representatives from Government, emergency services and other key stakeholders, committed to addressing, in full, these recommendations in the review of the JESIP Joint Doctrine.
 These were incorporated into the JESIP Joint Doctrine published in October 2021.

-The London Fire Brigade has committed to incorporating any changes to the Joint Doctrine into its own policies and training.
+The LFB has committed to incorporating any changes to the Joint Doctrine into its own policies and training.
 The Brigade is already making changes to its own operational procedures to address these recommendations.
 Specifically, the Brigade is in the process of revising its Major Incident Policy (PN 263), which will include a specific section regarding informing other category 1 responders, the initiation of a Major Incident for Incident Commanders, reinforced METHANE messaging, and the activation of a tri-service call at the declaration of a Major Incident.

 London's emergency services are also working together to address these issues at the city level.
 These recommendations are also being considered by the 'Blue Lights' panel of London Emergency Services Liaison Panel (LESLP).
 The Blue Lights panel is responsible for London's Major Incidents Procedures Manual which has been reviewed and revised to address these issues.
 The latest revised LESLP Major Incidents Procedures Manual was presented for approval to the London Resilience Forum (LRF) on 14 October 2021 and published in November 2021.